4th Pennsylvania Reserve Regiment

 The 4th Pennsylvania Reserve Regiment, also known as the 33rd Pennsylvania Volunteer Infantry Regiment, was an infantry regiment that served in the Union Army during the American Civil War.
-It was a part of the famed Pennsylvania Reserves in the Army of the Potomac for much of the early part of the war, and served in the Eastern Theater in a number of important battles, including Antietam and Fredericksburg.
+It was a part of the famed Pennsylvania Reserves in the Army of the Potomac for much of the early part of the war and served in the Eastern Theater in several important battles, including Antietam and Fredericksburg.

 Organization

 Service

 The 4th Pennsylvania Reserves were raised at Harrisburg, Pennsylvania, on July 17, 1861.
 Robert G. March served as its first colonel, John F. Gaul as lieutenant colonel, and Robert M. McClure as major.
 The regiment trained near Easton until mid-July, when it was transferred to Camp Curtin in Harrisburg and then to Baltimore.
 On October 1, March was forced to resign due to illness and was succeeded by Lt.
 Col. Albert Magilton of the 2nd Reserves.
 The 4th became part of the 2nd Brigade of the Pennsylvania Reserves division, part of the I Corps, Army of the Potomac.

 At first remaining with the I Corps in northern Virginia, the 4th, along with the rest of the division, was sent to the Army outside of Richmond, where it was reassigned to the V Corps.
 During the Peninsula Campaign, it fought in the Seven Days Battles, losing about 200 men.
 The regiment lost 27 men at the Battle of South Mountain and another 49 men at Antietam.
 After Fredericksburg, the 2nd Brigade, including the 4th Pennsylvania Reserves, was transferred from the Army of the Potomac in early 1863 to serve in the defenses of Washington, D.C.
 In 1864, it served in West Virginia, fighting at the Battle of Cloyd's Mountain, where the regiment's colonel, Richard H. Woolworth, was mortally wounded.

 The depleted regiment was mustered out in Philadelphia on June 15, 1864, when its original three-year term of enlistment expired.
 Men who reenlisted and those replacements whose enlistments had not yet expired were transferred to the 54th Pennsylvania Volunteer Infantry on June 8.